ADGEfficiency/dsr-rl/PITCHME.md

 It is a complex problem
 - classical optimization techniques such as linear programming or cross entropy may offer a simpler solution

+Can I sample efficiently / cheaply
+- do you have a simulator

 ---
 ### Preprocessing

-As with supervised learning, scaling/processing of inputs and targets for neural networks is key to keep gradients under control
+Scaling/processing of inputs and targets for neural networks is key to keep gradients under control

 In reinforcement learning we often don't know the true min/max/mean/standard deviation of observations/actions/rewards/returns